drupol/not-a-number.io/_posts/dev/2017-09-20-PHP-experimentations.md

 In less than 3 weeks, I've created 4 small different libraries and I don't know what will be the outcome of these.
 Doing them was very important because it helped me keeping me busy learning new stuff related to my work.
-I learn very nice concepts and I think it will open the doors to a new way of writing libraries, at least, for me.
+I've learned very nice concepts and I think it might open the doors to a new way of writing libraries, at least, for me.
-I've learned Leo, PHPSpec, the importance of closures, the bindings, and so much more...
+I've learned Leo, PHPSpec, the PHP Closures and its bindings, and so much more...

 This is exactly what I love in my work.
 There's so much things to discover, to build to learn, to show...
 Some people are singing, dancing, painting, acting... but for me, learning new work-related stuff and writing opensource softwares, are a way to express my creativity... and as long as this will exists, I will never get fed up of what I do.